hms-dbmi/scde/vignettes/diffexp.md

 Here, all the fits were valid.

 Finally, we need to define an expression magnitude prior for the genes.
-Its main function, however, is to define a grid of expression magnitude values on which the numerical calculations will be carried out:
+Its main function, however, is to define a grid of expression magnitude values on which the numerical calculations will be carried out.

 ```r